petrashin/user_balance_microservice/README-EN.md

 1) Make sure you have [Golang](https://go.dev/doc/install) and [Docker](https://docs.docker.com/get-docker/) installed.

+2) Run the following commands in the console:

 ```sh
 $ git clone https://github.com/petrashin/user_balance_microservice.git # or clone your own fork
 $ cd user_balance_microservice
 ```

-2) Create .env file as env.example where:
+3) Create .env file as env.example where:
 - DB_TYPE is your database DBMS (mysql or postgres)
 - DB_USERNAME is your database username (root is default in mysql)
 - DB_PASSWORD is your database password (root is default in mysql)